 Paid or not Paid Internships:

-3. Paid interns: Interns catch hold of best internships for plenty reasons such as building their resume, developing their skills and to get into as a full time employee.
+Interns catch hold of best internships for plenty reasons such as building their resume, developing their skills and to get into as a full-time employee.
 Employers take advantage of this chance and do not pay the interns.
-But there are few good companies such as Google, Facebook, amazon, black rock, and more which pays the interns about $5,100 and more.
-In the same way the oil and gas company giants pay $6,506 as salary for interns.
-This was the details listed by glassdoor.
+But there are few good companies such as Google, Facebook, Amazon, black rock, and more which pays the interns about $5,100 and more.
+In the same way, the oil and gas company giants pay $6,506 as salary for interns.
+This was the details listed by Glassdoor.

-4. Report: The intern bridge 2010 internship salary report mentions that about 68% of 25000 employees are said to receive a wage of $12.54 per hour.
-The NACE 2014 internship report and co-op survey states that many employers decide to hire interns and pay only 98 percent of them.
-There is an argument that many interns are not paid well and survey reports show that average hourly wages for interns for bachelor’s degree is $16.35 and for master’s degree its $22.50.
+The intern bridge 2010 internship salary report mentions that about 68% of 25000 employees are said to receive a wage of $12.54 per hour.
+The NACE 2014 internship report and co-op survey state that many employers decide to hire interns and pay only 98 percent of them.
+There is an argument that many interns are not paid well and survey reports show that average hourly wages for interns for bachelor’s degree is $16.35 and for master’s degree it’s $22.50.

-5. Paying interns: There are abundant candidates who are willing to work free, are there a necessity to pay the interns?
-There have been a number of surveys and a report which has opened up that paying wage for interns brings in lot of benefits.
-The main aspect is that when wages are paid, the number of applicant applying for an internship enhances.
+There are abundant candidates who are willing to work free, is there a necessity to pay the interns?
+There have been a number of surveys and a report which has opened up that paying a wage for interns brings in a lot of benefits.
+The main aspect is that when wages are paid, the number of applicants applying for an internship enhances.
 When interns are paid they are more likely to turn out as an employee and also stay for a long time with the organization.
 The risks with paid interns are always lower.
-There are lots of risks associated with internship law suits such as Fox search light and Conde Nast.
+There are lots of risks associated with internship lawsuits such as Fox Searchlight and Conde Nast.
 Unpaid interns can indulge in bad publicity and hence leave you under the risk of being sued.

-7. Unpaid internships: When internships are not paid their training would be something similar to school training.
-There is little direct benefit for the interns from the organization.
+When internships are not paid their training would be something similar to school training.
+There is a little direct benefit for the interns from the organization.
 When an intern is not paid, then he may not replace the work of an employee in the organization.
 The employer would also not be able to derive any advantage from the intern.
-The next aspect is that the intern would not be entitled for employment.
-In the same manner the intern must also be aware and know that they will not receive any wages for the internship training.
+The next aspect is that the intern would not be entitled to employment.
+In the same manner, the intern must also be aware and know that they will not receive any wages for the internship training.

 Average Pay for Interns:

-2. Compensations: Apart from payments many employers offer their interns with compensation packages.
-Some of them are relocation assistance, housing stipend and more as compensations.
+Apart from payments, many employers offer their interns with compensation packages.
+Some of them are relocation assistance, a housing stipend and more as compensations.
 Other employers who offer compensations are social activities for interns along with holiday pay.

 Hence the hourly wage rate for interns differs depending upon the company they work and also the degree they pursue.
-Unpaid interns are illegal these days as per the United States department of Labor.
-Another benefit of paying an employee is that when interns are paid, more number of candidates obtains for internship.
-They also can gain experience and find chances to get into as full time employee which was found by a research by the National association of colleges and employers.
+Unpaid interns are illegal these days as per the United States Department of Labor.
+Another benefit of paying an employee is that when interns are paid, a number of candidates obtain for an internship.
+They also can gain experience and find chances to get into as full-time employee which was found by a research by the National Association of Colleges and Employers.
 They found and stated that 63.1% of interns obtained a job offer once they graduated.